 How effective is the Contraceptive Pill?

-Emergency contraception is taken within three days of unprotected sex and prevents pregnancy by not allowing a fertilized egg to implant in the womb.
+Emergency contraception is taken within three days of unprotected sex and prevents pregnancy by not allowing a fertilised egg to implant in the womb.

 Benefits Of Oral Contraception